 Moving expense reimbursement.
-Public Law 115-97 suspends the exclusion for qualified moving expense reimbursements from your employee's income beginning after December 31, 2017, and before January 1, 2026.
+P.L.
+115-97, Tax Cuts and Jobs Act, suspends the exclusion for qualified moving expense reimbursements from your employee's income for tax years beginning after 2017 and before 2026.
 However, the exclusion is still available in the case of a member of the U.S. Armed Forces on active duty who moves because of a permanent change of station.
 The exclusion applies only to reimbursement of moving expenses that the member could deduct if he or she had paid or incurred them without reimbursement.
 See Moving Expenses in Pub.
 3, Armed Forces' Tax Guide, for the definition of what constitutes a permanent change of station and to learn which moving expenses are deductible.

 Qualified small business payroll tax credit for increasing research activities.
-For tax years beginning after December 31, 2015, a qualified small business may elect to claim up to $250,000 of its credit for increasing research activities as a payroll tax credit against the employer’s share of social security tax.
+For tax years beginning after 2015, a qualified small business may elect to claim up to $250,000 of its credit for increasing research activities as a payroll tax credit against the employer’s share of social security tax.
+The payroll tax credit must be elected on an original income tax return that is timely filed (including extensions).
 The portion of the credit used against the employer’s share of social security tax is allowed in the first calendar quarter beginning after the date that the qualified small business filed its income tax return.
 The election and determination of the credit amount that will be used against the employer's share of social security tax are made on Form 6765, Credit for Increasing Research Activities.
 The amount from Form 6765, line 44, must then be reported on Form 8974, Qualified Small Business Payroll Tax Credit for Increasing Research Activities.
 Form 8974 is used to determine the amount of the credit that can be used in the current quarter.
 The amount from Form 8974, line 12, is reported on Form 941 or 941-SS, line 11 (or Form 943, line 12; Form 944, line 8).
 For more information about the payroll tax credit, see Notice 2017-23, 2017-16 I.R.B.
-1100, available at IRS.gov/irb/2017-16_IRB/ar07.html.
+1100, available at IRS.gov/irb/2017-16_IRB#NOT-2017-23, and IRS.gov/ResearchPayrollTC.
 Also see the line 16 instructions in the Instructions for Form 941-SS (line 17 instructions in the Instructions for Form 943; line 13 instructions in the Instructions for Form 944).

 Work opportunity tax credit for qualified tax-exempt organizations hiring qualified veterans.
 The work opportunity tax credit is available for eligible unemployed veterans who begin work on or after November 22, 2011, and before January 1, 2020.
 Qualified tax-exempt organizations that hire eligible unemployed veterans can claim the work opportunity tax credit against their payroll tax liability using Form 5884-C. For more information, go to IRS.gov/WOTC.